The Full Story

 Christian Education is a key value of Willow Creek.
 The programs listed all promote studying and understanding the Bible.

 The Children's Sermon has been a tradition at Willow Creek for many years.
-Over the years, as the little children go to the front each Sunday morning to hear Kevin's special message, two things remain constant; you never know what the children will say when asked a question, and getting a piece of candy at the end is a high priority.
+Over the years, as the little children go to the front each Sunday morning to hear a special message, two things remain constant; you never know what the children will say when asked a question, and getting a piece of candy at the end is a high priority.

 Following the Children's Sermon, pre-school children are dismissed for Children's Church where they hear Bible stories, sing, and enjoy snacks.
 Volunteers take turns being responsible for Children's Church.